davep/davep.github.com/content/2023-10-18-i-got-a-youtube-play-button.md

 photography, couple of things related to hacking with code; that's about it.

-Then, a couple or so years back, when I got heavily into PCVR gaming, I started to record my gaming sessions and [uploading them](https://www.youtube.com/playlist?list=PLUY2FpMDyORCk74IQ3sfWsxg242qLwQ8g).
+Then, a couple or so years back, when I got heavily into PCVR gaming, I started to record my gaming sessions and [upload them](https://www.youtube.com/playlist?list=PLUY2FpMDyORCk74IQ3sfWsxg242qLwQ8g).

 As of the time of writing there are 1,109 videos in the PCVR playlist, and